 I did six figure launches, took my twitter following to over 20,000 and created a million dollars in revenue – I was OFF MY FUCKING HEAD, MAN!!!

 But the come-downs were horrible.

-I would do a launch that would bomb and it would feel like the end of the world, I’d have clients that just weren’t that into crack and they would drive me bonkers because they just would not get off their lazy arses and do what it took.
+I would do a launch that would bomb and it would feel like the end of the world, I’d have clients and team members that just weren’t that into crack and they would drive me bonkers because they just would not get off their lazy arses and do what it took.